1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ```
 Please see the [configuration reference for the bed mesh](https://www.klipper3d.org/Config_Reference.html#bed_mesh) for more detailed information.

 When you did everything correct, you can observe the ABL compensation working, as you can see in the following screencast of the Mainsail UI.
+Look at the changing value in those square brackets of the Z axis, right above the "Z 4.480" value.
 ![Working ABL](../assets/images/abl-working-klipper.gif)